python-intelhex/intelhex/Readme.txt

 Author: Alexander Belchenko
 Contact: bialix AT ukr net
-Date: 2010-09-17
+Date: 2010-11-24
 Version: 1.3

 Introduction
 ------------
 The Intel HEX file format widely used in microprocessors and microcontrollers area as the de-facto standard for representation of code for programming microelectronic devices.

-This work implements a HEX (also known as Intel HEX) file format reader and convertor to binary form as a python script.
+This work implements an **intelhex** Python library to read, write, create from scratch and manipulate data from HEX (also known as Intel HEX) file format.
+These operations are provided by ``IntelHex`` class.

-Python package **intelhex** contains implementation of a HEX file reader and convertor as the IntelHex class.
-Also included are some scripts to do basic tasks that utilize this package.
+The distribution package also includes several convenience Python scripts to do basic tasks that utilize this library.
 The ``bin2hex.py`` script converts binary data to HEX, and the ``hex2bin.py`` works the other direction.
-``hex2dump.py`` converts data from HEX to a hexdump, and ``hexmerge.py`` merges multiple HEX files into one.
+``hex2dump.py`` converts data from HEX to a hexdump which is useful for inspecting data, and ``hexmerge.py`` merges multiple HEX files into one.

 License
 -------